HOUSING FOR ALL

 “Let’s bypass the middleman and launch a visionary public option for affordable home construction.”

 Salem is staying our hands by refusing to lift their ban on rent control and just-cause reform.
 Without these tools, we cannot solve the housing crisis.
 City Council should use its bully pulpit to lead the charge down in Salem and leverage our power to lift the bans—not cow-tow to developer and landlord interests.

 Expand crucial relocation assistance to close loopholes and make it permanent for all tenants.
 This is a basic tenant protection.

 We need new home construction, but that’s not our only tool.
-City Hall should move immediately to obtain currently affordable housing, refurbish it using union labor, and make it permanently affordable through community ownership.
+City Hall should move immediately to obtain currently affordable housing, refurbish it using union labor, and keep it permanently affordable.

 Portland tenants need one, standardized rental application.
 Some tenants are currently paying hundreds of dollars in application fees only to face rejection after rejection—a reality faced disproportionately by tenants of color and tenants of LGBTQIA identities.